UKCA marking: conformity assessment and documentation

 • Ecodesign for Energy-Related Products Regulations 2010

-For Department for Work and Pensions (DWP) [HSE]:
+For the Department for Work and Pensions (DWP) (Health and Safety Executive (HSE)):

 • Explosives Regulations 2014

-This page will be updated to reflect the changes in due course.
+This webpage will be updated to reflect these changes.

 • toys